fujiya228/awesome-ai-software/README.md

 This project is a curated directory of AI software, designed to help users discover and explore various AI tools and applications.
 It provides a searchable and filterable interface to easily find the right AI software for your needs.

+## GitHub Pages

+You can view the live demo of this project on [GitHub Pages](https://fujiya228.github.io/awesome-ai-software/).

 ## Technologies Used

 *   [Astro](https://astro.build/): A modern static site generator.